cvondrick/ihog/README.md

     >> compile

-Everytime you use iHOG, remember to adjust your MATLAB path:
+Remember to also adjust your path so MATLAB can find iHOG:

     >> addpath(genpath('/path/to/ihog'))